sagemath/trac_to_gh/Issue 7705.md

 # Issue 7705: graphs: replace the worldmap sobj by some code (or something else that is transparent)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7705

 Original creator: was